0121 331 6777

 This means you can be sure:

-Aligned to the Chartered Institute of Public Finance and Accountancy (CIPFA) for the purpose of exemption from some professional examinations.
+Accredited by the Chartered Institute of Public Finance and Accountancy (CIPFA) for the purpose of exemption from some professional examinations.

-Aligned to the Association of International Accountants (AIA) for the purpose of exemption from some professional examinations.
+Accredited by the Association of International Accountants (AIA) for the purpose of exemption from some professional examinations.

-Aligned to The Institute of Financial Accountants (IFA) for the purpose of exemption from some professional examinations.
+Accredited by The Institute of Financial Accountants (IFA) for the purpose of exemption from some professional examinations.

-Aligned the Institute of Chartered Accountants in England and Wales for the purpose of exemption from some professional examinations.
+Accredited by the Institute of Chartered Accountants in England and Wales for the purpose of exemption from some professional examinations.

 Your course will consider the study of accountancy, finance and business from an international perspective.
 You will be given the opportunity to travel abroad to work or study and will be encouraged to engage in UK, European and global business games and challenges.

 You will have the opportunity to transfer onto the MAcc in Accountancy and Finance before Level Six.
 Upon completing of this, you can move onto professional examinations with various accountancy bodies, helping to gain important skills and qualifications.

 Alternatively, you could progress onto the MSc Accounting and Finance or the ACCA professional programme.